Armstrong Murray is one of the most established law firms on Auckland’s North Shore, having been founded in 1956.

 Our team is professional, skilled and thorough, just as you would expect of a law firm.
 What sets us apart is our ability to strike a valuable balance between professionalism and our welcoming, caring and down-to-earth approach.
 We focus on building meaningful relationships with our clients, which enables us to tailor advice and legal solutions to their unique needs.

-Our partners are all North Shore locals and are heavily involved in the community, supporting schools, charities, events, community organisations and sports clubs.
+Our directors are all North Shore locals and are heavily involved in the community, supporting schools, charities, events, community organisations and sports clubs.

 Armstrong Murray’s long-held, values-based philosophy continues to deliver the best possible outcomes for our clients, who can be assured of total dedication to their needs and excellent value for money.